 Online M.A. in Psychology, BCBA Foundation Concentration

-The BCBA Foundation concentration may also provide a bridge to more advanced study and certification in this specialized area.
+The online M.A in Psychology, BCBA Foundation concentration may also provide a bridge to more advanced study and certification in this specialized area.
 After successful completion of the program, students planning to sit for the BCBA exam can, upon acceptance, enter the BCBA Respecialization online program and can complete three additional courses, along with supervision, to prepare to sit for the BCBA certification exam.

 There are 36 total credit hours for the program with 12 credit hours of concentration